imranmatin23/fullstack-web-app-template/backend/README.md

 # Backend

-The frontend was created using the `django-admin` CLI.
+The backend was created using the `django-admin` CLI.

 ## Available Commands

-### `python manage.py runserver 127.0.0.1:80`
+### `make run-backend`

-Starts the development server at http://127.0.0.1:80.
+Builds the Docker image for the backend and runs it as a container at http://127.0.0.1:80.

 ### `python manage.py makemigrations`